Seirdy/seirdy.one/content/posts/website-best-practices.md

 * Concisely summarize the image content the best you can, without repeating the surrounding content.

-* Images should usually have alt-text under 100 ch.[^14] Save longer descriptions for a caption or <code>aria-<wbr />describedby</code>.
-Exceptions exist.
+* Images should usually have alt-text under 100 ch.[^15] Save longer descriptions for a caption or <code>aria-<wbr />describedby</code>.
+Exceptions exist; this is just a weak norm.

 * Don't include significant information that isn't present in the image; I'll cover how to handle supplementary information in the next subsections.

 The <abbr title="Web Accessibility Initiative">WAI</abbr> provides some guidelines in <cite>[An `alt` Decision Tree](https://www.w3.org/WAI/tutorials/images/decision-tree/)</cite>.
 It's a little lacking in nuance, but makes for a good starting point.
 Remember that guidelines and "good practices" always have exceptions.

 Alt text isn't just for blind readers; sighted readers who can't load an image will see alt-text in its place.
-This alt text might be confined to the image container, so small images should have shorter alt text.[^15]
+This alt text might be confined to the image container, so small images should have shorter alt text.[^16]

 ### Putting images in context